Projects Currently Underway

 Complementary and Alternative Medicines: Perception and Use in Cancer Patients: The CAMPUS Study – an NBRI pilot project

-Practitioners of conventional medicine are confronted with a rising uptake of complementary and alternative medicine use in their patients.
+Practitioners of conventional medicine are confronted with a rising uptake of complementary and alternative medicine (CAM) use among their patients.
 Recent data suggests that up to 90% of cancer patients will utilise some form of CAM-based therapy at some stage of their journey, however, many do not disclose their use of such therapies to their medical practitioners despite potential adverse effects and interaction with conventional medicines.
 Contemporary data on the extent of use and community perception of these therapies is lacking, and as such we aim to answer these key questions through a community-based survey study.
-The protocol is currently under ethics review.

 Choosing Healthy Eating Choices and Keeping active for Men having the Androgen Therapy Experience (CheckMate) : Evaluating the effect of diet and exercise interventions for men on ADT – In collaboration with Australian Prostate Centre (APC)